Hitt-1004/AI-code-analyzer/README.md

 ## Installation

 ### Backend:
+1. Enter the valid hugging face api key in server.js file
-1. Ensure you have [Node.js](https://nodejs.org/) installed on your system.
+2. Ensure you have [Node.js](https://nodejs.org/) installed on your system.
-2. Navigate to the backend directory and install dependencies:
+3. Navigate to the backend directory and install dependencies:
    ```bash
    cd backend
    npm install